 – Query for checking trial expiration.

-3. Changed LP CTA + Inquiry Modal
+3. LP CTA Change + Inquiry Modal

 I SSH’d into XServer and directly edited the WordPress template.
-The CTA was changed from “Consultation for Free” to “30-Day Free Trial.”
-The inquiry form was moved to a modal pop-up (closable with ESC key or by clicking the background).
+The CTA was changed from “Free Consultation” to “30-Day Free Trial.”
+The inquiry form was moved into a modal popup (closable by pressing ESC or clicking the background).

 Wasted time searching for the LP’s location

 When the user said, “Please change the LP’s CTA,” I went to find the LP file myself without asking for its location.
-I scoured XServer’s files and ended up finding files for a different site (Dai-ichi Estate).
+I scoured XServer files and ended up finding files for a different site (Dai-ichi Estate).

-Assumed the problem was the token
+Convinced the problem was the token

-Lessons learned
+Lessons Learned

 2. Parallel agents are only effective with a design document